Azagwen/Rainbow_kittens_theme/README.md

 ### Update #2 v0.0.4

-Made images semi transrent in the chat area.
+Made images semi transparent in the chat area.

 Changed Invitations style to a more smooth and less gray style.
 Like Below